Murder at Standing Stone Manor, Severn House, 2021

-The novel shuttles between 1999 Greece, where successful but reclusive Daniel Langham lives and works on the island of Kallithea, and 1935 London and Buckinghamshire.
-In the latter, writers Jonathon Langham Edward Vaughan are summoned to the country house of Jasper Carnegie, to witness an event that will change their lives for ever.
+The novel shuttles between 1999 Greece, where the successful but reclusive novelist Daniel Langham lives and works on the island of Kallithea, and 1935 London and Buckinghamshire.
+In the latter, writers Jonathon Langham and Edward Vaughan are summoned to the country house of Jasper Carnegie, to witness an event that will change their lives for ever.

 Kings… is a scientific romance in every sense of the phrase, a novel that explores the interface between the fantastic and the everyday, and the ideas of immortality and good and evil.
 I’d like to think that the novel works as a gripping adventure and a study of a reclusive character in search of redemption.